 Our goal, when creating the mahogany line, was to handcraft the most beautiful chocolate gift box in the world.
 It was obvious that a noble and rich material was needed to accomplish this objective.
 We therefore turned towards mahogany for its tight grain and beautiful red undertones.
 Laden with chocolates comparable to precious gemstones and inspiring the name of each box, the superb craftsmanship of this line will astound you as we wanted to shape a box as exceptional as the treasures inside.

 Atop the lid of each mahogany box in our Occasional and Seasonal collections, a sharp golden cut-out is inlaid into a specifically-fit laser-carved encrustation.
-The inlays vary according to the collection themes of the boxes: a heart for the Romantic collection, a cursive “Happy Birthday” inscription for the Birthday collection, a pharmaceutical symbol for the Survival Kit collection, double entwined hearts for the Wedding & Anniversary collection, a cursive “Thank You” inscription for the Thank-You collection, hobby-related images for the Hobby collection, a holiday-related image for the Holiday collection and a proud Z logo for our Institutional collection.
+The inlays vary according to the collection themes of the boxes: double entwined hearts for the Romantic collection, a cursive “Happy Birthday” inscription for the Birthday collection, a full heart for the Wedding collection, a hobby-related image for the Hobby collection, a holiday-related image for the Holiday collection and a proud Z logo for our Institutional collection.

 Our boxes are handcrafted in France in the heart of the Jura region, a mountainous area in Eastern France near the Swiss border known for its richness in arts and crafts.
 We collaborate with one of the last two traditional woodworkers to deliver true handcrafted, made-in-France products.

 A little history